volodymyrprokopyuk/kotlin-sdp/README.md

   possible.
 Single Responsibility Principle fosters High Cohesion
 - **Loose Coupling**.
 Each module in the system has as little knowledge as possible about other modules in the system.
 Use interfaces to implement Loose Coupling between modules.
 High Cohesion fosters Loose Coupling
+- **Robustness principle**.
+Be conservative in what you do (produce outputs compliant with the specification).
+Be liberal in what you accept from others (validate and sanitize inputs as long as the meaning is clear)
 - **Top-down approach**.
 Mostly used in Object-Oriented Programming (OOP) with interfaces and abstract classes.
 Decomposition a system into the compositional subsystems.
 An overview of the system is formulated specifying but not detailing any first-level subsystems.
 Each subsystem is then refined in yet greater detail, until the entire specification is reduced to base elements.
 Emphasize on complete understanding of the system.
 No coding can begin until a sufficient level of detail has been reached in design phase
 - **Bottom-up approach**.
 Mostly used in Functional Programming (FP) with function composition.
 Composition of basic elements together into a more complex system.
 The individual base elements of a system are first specified in great detail.
 These elements are then linked together to form larger subsystems, until a complete top-level system is formed.
 Emphasized coding and early testing, which can begin as soon as the first module has been specified.
 There is a risk of how the modules can be linked together to form a top-level system
 - **RAII - Resource Acquisition Is Initialization**.
 Smart Pointer: constructor acquires, destructor releases.
 Smart Pointer is scope-based resource management.
 When a resource gets out of scope via normal execution or thrown exception the resource is deallocated automatically by the Smart Pointer destructor.
 RAII only works for resources acquired and